jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 {"BuildService": "The BuildService is responsible for handling text fragments in a project service and using transformers to generate conversions.
 It requests each transformer to render its result asynchronously for each text fragment in the project service's data list."}
 # MarkdownCode > services > line parser
 {"LineParser": "The LineParser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service.
 It provides functions to create text-fragments, calculate keys, and clear the fragmentsIndex list."}
-# MarkdownCode > services > project service
-{"ProjectService": "The ProjectService class manages project creation, opening, and saving.
-It handles file operations, data processing in the markdown editor, and manages a data list of text fragments.
-It also stores user configurations and notifies others of changes using events."}
-# MarkdownCode > services > result-cache service
-{"ResultCacheService": "The ResultCacheService is a service class that manages cached results for transformers.
-It stores and tracks results for text fragments, allowing transformers to cache their results in a dictionary.
-The cache monitors changes in both project and result fragments, marking related entries as out of date when a fragment changes.
-It can overwrite and retrieve results for a key, determine if a text fragment is out of date, clear the cache, and retrieve all results related to a fragment.
-Event handlers are present for fragment deletion and key changes, and results are stored in a dictionary with an 'is-dirty' flag that updates when modified."}
 # MarkdownCode > services > position-tracking service
 {"PositionTrackingService": "The PositionTrackingService is a service class that tracks the user's current text-fragment, including the selected line number and related text.
 It also stores events monitoring changes in the selected text-fragment.
 The service offers methods to set the selected line and clear the active fragment and current line."}
+# MarkdownCode > services > project service > change-processor service
+{"ChangeProcessorService": "The ChangeProcessorService is responsible for keeping the project structure synchronized with the source by processing changes in the project content.
+Its main function, \"process\", updates the project service based on user edits by replacing overwritten lines, deleting or inserting lines, and marking the storage service as dirty."}
+# MarkdownCode > services > build-stack service
+{"BuildStackService": "The BuildStackService is a service class that prevents circular references by tracking running textframe - transformer pairs and providing functions to register and unregister these pairs."}
+# MarkdownCode > services > constant-extractor service
+{"ConstantExtractorService": "The ConstantExtractorService is a service that extracts constant definitions from source code and stores them in a json file.
+It replaces constants in the source texts with json references."}
+# MarkdownCode > services > project service
+{"ProjectService": "The ProjectService manages a global data-list of text fragments and provides functions for working with the fragments, such as deleting, adding, marking as out of date, and retrieving by key.
+It also tracks user configurations and uses an EventTarget field to dispatch events for content changes and other actions."}
+# MarkdownCode > services > line parser > line parser helpers
+{"LineParserHelpers": "The 'LineParserHelpers' service class provides helper functions for the line parser service.
+It includes functions for tasks such as getting fragments, handling empty lines, updating titles, removing titles, inserting fragments, handling title lines, and updating fragment lines."}
+# MarkdownCode > services > project service > storage service
+{"StorageService": "The StorageService is a global singleton that provides functions for reading and writing project data.
+It includes functions for clearing data, creating new data, opening files, updating out-of-date data, marking data as dirty, and saving data to a file.
+The fs module should be loaded remotely through Electron."}
+# MarkdownCode > services > result-cache service
+{"ResultCacheService": "The ResultCacheService is a service class that manages cached results for transformers.
+It stores and tracks results for text fragments, allowing transformers to store their results in a JSON file.
+The cache is updated when a transformer calculates a result, and it contains dictionaries, overwritten values, and the last save date.
+The cache also handles fragment deletion and key changes, and provides functions to overwrite, retrieve, and check if a text fragment is out of date.
+Additionally, the cache can be cleared using the clearCache() function."}